-Bluehost offers a money back guarantee of 30 days in all their hosting packages.
+Bluehost offers a money-back guarantee of 30 days in all their hosting packages.
 This guarantee comes with a pro-rated refund policy.
 Within this time period, you are free to switch to another host if you are not satisfied with their hosting services.

-GoDaddy, on the other hand, offers a 45-day money back guarantee on all their plans.
-This longer money back guarantees period shows that GoDaddy is confident in their services.
+GoDaddy, on the other hand, offers a 45-day money-back guarantee on all their plans.
+This longer money-back guarantees period shows that GoDaddy is confident in their services.

 Under this feature, GoDaddy wins.
-However, 30 days are enough for you to make a decision whether you want to continue using the services or not.
+However, 30 days are enough for you to make a decision about whether you want to continue using the services or not.